gnembon/fabric-carpet/docs/scarpet/api/Scoreboard.md

-team_property('admin','color','dark_red')                 Make the team color for team 'admin' dark red team_property('admin','prefix',format('r Admin | '))      Set prefix of all players in 'admin' team_property('admin','display_name','Administrators')     Set display name for team 'admin' team_property('admin','see_friendly_invisibles',true)       Make all players in 'admin' see other admins even when invisible team_property('admin','death_message_visibility','hide_for_other_team')       Make all players in 'admin' see other admins even when invisible
+team_property('admin','color','dark_red')                 Make the team color for team 'admin' dark red team_property('admin','prefix',format('r Admin | '))      Set prefix of all players in 'admin' team_property('admin','display_name','Administrators')     Set display name for team 'admin' team_property('admin','seeFriendlyInvisibles',true)       Make all players in 'admin' see other admins even when invisible team_property('admin','deathMessageVisibility','hideForOtherTeams')       Make all players in 'admin' see other admins even when invisible
 ```